-Courts think about the psychological health of those parents, the parenting skills, and psychological adjustment of each parent, the extent of conflict and spousal abuse, or partner abuse historically, and the motives for moving.
+Courts think about the psychological health of the parents, parenting skills, the psychological adjustment of each parent, the extent of conflict and spousal or partner abuse historically, and the motives for moving.
 For example, if one party is simply moving to get away from the other party versus they have a good career opportunity, and that is why they are moving.

 The age of the children is also a factor as well as the degree of the child’s involvement with the community, extended family, grandparents, and so on.
 The court is going to say that there is going to be more harm in a move with younger children, where there has been high involvement by the non-custodial parent, and where there are poor coping skills by the custodial parent.